Qualcomm to acquire Israeli auto-chip maker Autotalks

+Add competitor names in paragraph 4, automotive business revenue in paragraph 5

-May 8 (Reuters) - Chip designer Qualcomm Inc QCOM.O said on Monday it would buy Israel's Autotalks Ltd that makes chips used in technology aimed at preventing vehicle crashes, as the U.S. firm looks to deepen its automotive business.
+May 8 (Reuters) - Qualcomm Inc QCOM.O said on Monday that it would acquire Israel's Autotalks Ltd, a maker of chips used in crash-prevention technology in vehicles, as the U.S. firm looks to expand its automotive-related business.

-With increasing electric vehicles and automatic features in cars, the number of chips used by automakers is surging, making the automotive market a key growth area for chipmakers.
+The company did not disclose the terms of the deal but said Autotalk's technology would be incorporated into its assisted and autonomous driving product, called Snapdragon Digital Chassis.

+The company, which has credited the jump to its Snapdragon Digital Chassis product, competes with Intel's Mobileye Global MBLY.O and Nvidia Corp NVDA.O for that slice of the market.

 Autotalks makes dedicated chips used in the vehicle-to-everything (V2X) communications technology for manned and driverless vehicles to improve road safety.

-Qualcomm on Monday said it would incorporate Autotalks' solutions into Snapdragon Digital Chassis product portfolio, but did not elaborate on the financials of the deal.

-The acquisition will be made through its unit Qualcomm Technologies, Qualcomm added.

-(Reporting by Sheena K Thomas and Shubham Kalia in Bengaluru, Stephen Nellis in San Francisco; Editing by Rashmi Aich)
+(Reporting by Sheena K Thomas and Shubham Kalia in Bengaluru, Stephen Nellis in San Francisco; additional reporting by Chavi Mehta; Editing by Rashmi Aich and Anil D'Silva)

 ((Sheena.KThomas@thomsonreuters.com;))